anderslatif/DoctorDoc/README.md

 ---

+## Taught on

+In `.adoc` files is it possible to create a line like this `**Taught on**: <weekday>` to validate dates if dates are present in a table.

+This works by validating that the date exists within the current calendar year.
+Dates can be defined like `Feb 2nd`, `February 2nd` or with slight variations thereof.

+It is possible to hide the `Taught on` line in a comment.
+It will still validate the dates.

+It's possible to have multiple weekdays separated by commas.

+---

 ## Design Decisions

 This is mainly a CLI to aid with validation in Git repositories. `--md-validate-links` includes checks for links that are valid in the browser.

-In `.adoc` files create a line like this `**Taught on**: <weekday>` if dates are present in a table.
-This is used to validate that the date exists within the current calendar year.
-Dates can be defined like `Feb 2nd`, `February 2nd` or with slight variations thereof.

 ---